The Pruiett Family

 Samuel Pruitt signed his will on April 29, 1760 and died before Jan.
 3, 1761, the presumed date of probate.
 The date of probate is not entirely clear since it was designated as Jan.
 3, 1760 in the will book.
 However, it appears immediately after a will that was probated on Jan.
 2, 1761 and immediately before a will that was probated on January 12, 1761, so Jan.
 3, 1761 seems the likely date.
 The confusion over the date of probate has led many Pruitt researchers to falsely claim the will was written on Jan.
 3, 1760 and probated on April 29, 1760.
 The will says wife Elizabeth gets all livestock, household furnishings, crops and Henry Doltin [Dalton] for the remainder of his servitude, if any, until age 31.
-At his mother's death, Samuel Pruitt, Jr. was to get Henry for the remainder of his servitude, if any.
+At his mother's death, Samuel Pruitt [II] was to get Henry for the remainder of his servitude, if any.
 Daughters Priscilla Davail [Duvall] and Sarah Boilstone [Boydston] were to get the remainder of the estate.
 Samuel Pruitt appointed his wife as executor.
 The will was witnessed by Barton Harris and Ann Harris.
 Margaret (Pruitt) Hawker, Zachariah Pruitt, John Pruitt, and Mary Pruitt were not mentioned in the will.

-Not long after Samuel Pruitt's death, his widow Elizabeth married John Riddle who was a widower with a large family and likely owned both land and slaves in Maryland.
-On June 5, 1765, Elizabeth recorded the following notice in Frederick Co., Md.:
+Not long after Samuel Pruitt's death, his widow Elizabeth married John Riddle, a widower in his late-50s with a large family, who owned both land and slaves in Prince George's Co., Md.
+On June 5, 1765, the 63-year old Elizabeth recorded the following notice in Frederick Co., Md.: